 - The Mad Hatter: In the book, at first it appears that she is oblivious that she looks weird in others' eyes.
 However, at the very end, when she and Leia are interrogated by an Imperial Captain, she brilliantly plays up her kooky self-image to dupe the Captain, implying that she's very much self-aware.

-- Mean Boss: She comes across as a bit of one, especially to Poe, being rather condescending and passive-aggressive with him, referring to him as "flyboy" and keeping him and many other people under her command Locked Out of the Loop.
+- Mean Boss: She is condescending and passive-aggressive with Poe, referring to him as "flyboy" and keeping him and many other people under her command Locked Out of the Loop.
 This is deconstructed when it results in Poe and other Resistance members distrusting her and mutinying.
 However, it turns out that Holdo cares very deeply for the Resistance, even admitting she admires Poe's spirit, and she willingly sacrifices herself to save them.
-She also does have her reasons for being a jerk to Poe, seeing as he has a habit of ignoring orders and behaving recklessly.

 - Meaningful Name: With a name like Holdo, it seems fitting that she would be the one to hold the line against the unstoppable First Order fleet in the doomed flagship while the other Resistance members escape.